Quirky Quirks

 About the Ride

-It’s Bellingham’s playfully creative and joyful peculiarities that make the city of Subdued Excitement so charming.
-This route explores fourteen of Bellingham’s most quirky quirks.
 The route begins at Waypoint Park in downtown Bellingham.
 Begin your ride by seizing the opportunity to preach your thoughts atop the Soapbox.
-From there, head to Railroad Avenue to see an oddity with a strange history.
+From there, head to Railroad Avenue to see an odd door with a strange history.
 Hop on over to see the hopscotch course that once had grand intentions, and then head uphill to see the Karate Church.
-From there, you’ll have a few miles to pedal as well as climb to see the gigantic Kentucky Fried Chicken bucket.
+From there, you’ll have a few miles to pedal as well as climb to see the huge KFC bucket.
 Then it’s all downhill!
 Pass through Whatcom Falls Park to see a cool rock carving, and then head back towards town along Bellingham’s lovely trails.
-Check out a super neat diorama, visit the consulate of an imaginary nation-state, and see some quirks at the Mount Baker Theatre.
+Check out a super neat diorama at The RE Store, visit the consulate of an imaginary nation-state, and see some quirks at the Mount Baker Theatre.
 Head over to Northwest Yarns, where it will be obvious that knitters are neither priggish nor niminy-piminy.
 No worries if you “don’t do yarn”; you’ll definitely find some fun whimsies at this destination, where you can enjoy some goodies from Turtle’s Cafe as you browse the shop.
-Then head on over to Third Planet Boutiques, where you can check out some quirky doodads available for purchase.
-Across the street, check out the creative vending at Black Sheep (21+).
+Then head on over to Third Planet Boutique, where you can check out some quirky doodads available for purchase.
+Across the street, check out the creative Pocket Box vending at Black Sheep (21+).
 Before returning to Waypoint Park, pay homage to the city’s unofficial mascot.
 Are you curious about these quirky quirks?
 You’ll learn more on the ride!

 The Route